angvp/django-changuito/README.md

-a session cart for logged and not logged users, it's born from the need of features that weren't available on django-cart and the previous main developer seems to doesn't have more free time, we are very thankful for his work but we don't want to maintain our own version of django-cart we choose to put our changes and make it open source on a public repo and a make a python package for it.
+a session cart for logged and not logged users, it's born from the need of features that weren't available on django-cart and the previous main developer seems to doesn't have more free time, we are very thankful for his work but we don't want to maintain our own version of django-cart, so we forked and did our changes and make everything open source on a public repo and uploaded to PyPI.

 We are already using it on production and we want to encourage old users of django-cart or forked projects of django-cart to migrate to changuito instead.